collebrusco/flgl/README.md

 ## Building
+flgl now includes a cross platform build system via [CMake](https://cmake.org/).
+In the user/ directory, there is a template CMakeLists.txt that can build user applications with flgl.
+The fastest way to setup an flgl app is submodule flgl under lib/flgl, copy the hellowindow.cpp and the user_CMakeLists.txt into your project directory as main.cpp and CMakeLists.txt, run cmake and build your project.

+### Differences Across Platforms
+On **MacOS**, you have the option to use the included `macos_Makefile` which was my previous Mac based build system.
+This can reduce some of the CMake clutter if you're mac only.
+For **Windows** users, CMake can build for the various Windows C++ compilers.
+My personally prefered method is to install the [winlibs MinGW clang compiler](https://winlibs.com/), [Git Bash](https://gitforwindows.org/), [Make for Windows](https://gnuwin32.sourceforge.net/packages/make.htm), and [CMake](https://cmake.org/).
+Then with Git Bash, run
+`cmake -G "MinGW Makefiles" .` to generate makefiles that you can use with Git Bash and Make for Windows.
+This is the method I've verified.
+If you're a **Linux** user, I have a feeling you know how to build this already.

+## OLD BUILD SYSTEM
+I leave the documentation of the old native makefile build system as it is still included as an alternative that can be more comfortable on macos and linux.
+However the new CMake based system can create cross platform graphics apps.
 #### MacOs
 Running ```make dylib``` in the flgl directory will build libflgl.dylib in the flgl/bin/ directory.
 This is all you need to start programming graphics; it includes linkage to glfw, glad, stb & glm.
 ```bash